 You need to identify how well are your competitors using keywords.
-Are keywords included in the page title, H1 tags, content, internal links, etc. This will show you how serious is your competitor about the keyword strategies.
+Are keywords included in the page title, H1 tags, content, internal links, etc?
+This will show you how serious is your competitor about the keyword strategies.

-SEO tools like these also help you analyze how well your website is performing against your competition and which keywords are generating quality leads to your site.
+They also help you analyze how well your website is performing against your competition and which keywords are generating quality leads to your site.

 It is worth the efforts to target the same domains for quality backlinks.
 You can offer them guest posts or other values in exchange for the links.